 Find everything you need to know and do for each training class on the class website: http://BPTMNclass.net.
 Be sure to bookmark this link.
 The website includes meeting times and locations, your assigned pre-work, textbook readings, bios of our speakers, class agendas, related resources, and more.
 This website will be updated every week throughout the training program, so consult it frequently.

-For in-person classes, we will generally meet at the Science Resource Center (SRC) building on the grounds of the Heard Natural Science Museum & Wildlife Sanctuary, 1 Nature Place, McKinney.
-For virtual classes, we will use Zoom.
-Links for each Zoom meeting can be found on the class website at BPTMNClass.net.
+All classes are in-person, we will meet at the Science Resource Center (SRC) building on the grounds of the Heard Natural Science Museum & Wildlife Sanctuary, 1 Nature Place, McKinney.